Blog Posts

 Braver Angels, an organization dedicated to facilitating discussion on difficult and divisive issues, held a debate on December 2 titled Resolved: Women’s Equality Requires Access to Abortion.

 All Our Lives, of course, stands in opposition to this resolution.
-Although time limits prevented reading it fully, this was co-founder Jen Roth’s statement.
+Although time limits prevented reading it fully, this was our statement.

 Support for the affirmative position in this debate is more commonly associated with the left.
 But—and I’m coming at this more from the left side myself—I think there is an inconsistency in this position.